wagnerd97/lidardata/README.md

 ## Step 2

-Download the ZIP file of this lidardata repository from GitHub
+Download the ZIP file of this lidardata repository from GitHub as in the following picture or by clicking the following link:

 https://github.com/wagnerd97/lidardata/archive/refs/heads/main.zip
 ![plot](./metadata/downloadZIP.png)

 ## Step 3